MyTooliT/ICOtronic/Documentation/Data-Collection.md

 [API]: https://icotronic.readthedocs.io

-> **Note:** Since ICOn currently only provides very basic functionality for data collection you might be happier using one of the tools below.
-Both are currently based on an [older (deprecated) version of this Python package][ICOc]:
+> **Note:** Since ICOn currently only provides very basic functionality for data collection you might be happier using one of the tools below:
 >
+> - [ICOapi](https://github.com/MyTooliT/ICOapi): A RESTful API for using the ICOtronic system via HTTP
+> - [ICOweb](https://github.com/MyTooliT/ICOweb): A frontend/client developed in conjunction with the corresponding ICOapi backend.
+It is designed to be run in any form of modern browser.
-> - [ICOdaq](https://git.ift.tuwien.ac.at/lab/ift/icotronic/icodaq): A closed source Electron application for Windows
+> - [ICOdaq](https://git.ift.tuwien.ac.at/lab/ift/icotronic/icodaq): A closed source Electron application for Windows (based on ICOapi & ICOweb)
-> - [ICOc](https://mytoolit.github.io/ICOc/#basic-usage): A text based UI for Windows
+> - [ICOc](https://mytoolit.github.io/ICOc/#basic-usage): A text based UI for Windows, based on an older deprecated version of the ICOtronic library.

 [ICOc]: https://github.com/mytoolit/ICOc